The tip of Zin’s finger brushed Thorn’s temple with the briefest contact, but the first-sworn’s transformation was instant.

 Avril nodded, certain.
 “Yes.”

-This is the final episode in Malicious Designs, I hope you enjoyed it.
+This is the final episode of Malicious Designs, I hope you enjoyed it.
 Thanks for reading.

-It is not, however, the final episode in Avril’s or his cadre’s adventures.
+It is not, however, the final episode of Cogs Web Serial or Avril’s or his cadre’s adventures.
 Avril returns in the third story, Brotherhood’s Curse.
 The next story, Discarded Gods, jumps back in time and follows Ethan Godkin, the man who raised Avril salvaging tech in the wastelands.